Governorship of Wes Moore: Gun control

 In 2022, Moore supported a bill to ban the possession and sale of privately made firearms in Maryland.
 He supports creating a firearms database to help law enforcement track guns used in crimes.
 In June 2022, Moore condemned the Supreme Court's ruling in New York State Rifle & Pistol Association, Inc. v.
 Bruen, calling it a "misguided and dangerous decision."
 He also opposed Governor Hogan's decision to suspend the state's "good and substantial reason" standard for obtaining a concealed carry permit following the ruling.

 In January 2023, Moore attended a Moms Demand Action rally in Annapolis, Maryland, where he said he would support the Gun Safety Act of 2023.
 The bill would increase the requirements and fees to obtain a handgun permit, strengthen safe storage requirements, and prohibit gun owners from carrying guns near schools, government property, construction areas, or entertainment venues, and from entering someone's property while carrying a firearm unless given permission by the owner.
 Moore signed the bill into law on May 16, 2023.
 That same day, the National Rifle Association of America (NRA) filed a lawsuit in federal court challenging the law's location restrictions.
 In September 2023, two days before the law was set to go into effect, U.S. District Judge George L. Russell III blocked sections of the bill restricting open carry near public demonstrations and private buildings, but upheld the remainder of the bill.

 In November 2023, Moore expressed disappointment with a Fourth Circuit Court of Appeals ruling that struck down a provision of the state's Firearm Safety Act of 2013 that required handgun owners to obtain a "handgun qualification license" to buy a handgun.

 In May 2024, Moore signed into law a bill that would allow the attorney general of Maryland to sue firearms manufacturers and local gun dealerships and another to establish the Center for Firearm Violence Prevention and Intervention, which would oversee collaboration between state agencies, hospitals, and community-based violence intervention programs to decrease violent crimes.

+In May 2026, Moore signed innto law a bill that would ban the sale or manufacture of semi-automatic pistols that can be converted into a machine gun with the installation of a Glock switch.